 Threading residency

 Our other pilot program, the Threading residency, honors the late Georgiana Pickett, a pioneer and steadfast contributor to the arts’ scene in New York.
 Through an annual nomination process, we recognize artists who are pushing boundaries and whose work is deeply rooted in rigorous movement-based practice or in live performance.
 The goal of this program is to support artists who are not based in New York City; through this residency program, the artists stay in NYC for three to four weeks while developing a specific project.
-Travel, housing, studio space, and a daily living stipend are provided.
-We selected Djibril Sall as the 2025 Threading resident.
+Travel, housing, and studio space are provided.
+We selected SERAFINE1369 and Angel Shanel Edwards as the 2026 Threading residents.

 Djibril was selected for inclusion in Tanz im August’s Interconnecting Ecology and Dance Series in 2023 and was furthermore an invited artist for Tanznacht’s 25-year anniversary.
 His most recent evening-length work, evening.haiku, premiered at Sophiensaele as a part of the 31st Tanztage Festival and was chosen for inclusion in the 2022 [8:Tension] Young Choreographers Series at ImPulsTanz International Vienna Dance Festival.
 Djibril has presented his own work and collaborations at SAVVY Contemporary and radialsystem in Berlin and in various international festivals and institutions including Stedelijk, DARK MOFO, Centre Pompidou, Mumok and Dansens Hus.
 He was the 2024 Berlin Cultural Exchange Fellow at Cite International des Arts in Paris and the inaugural resident at Emerging Change Festival where he worked on a new solo premiering at Sophiensaele in 2025.